Celebrating Student Achievements 2018–2019

 With another academic year drawn to a close, there is a lot to celebrate at the Center for Geospatial Analytics!
 Discover what our talented doctoral and professional master’s students have been up to over the past year.

 Image Gallery: Geospatial Analytics Ph.D.
 Student Course Projects Shine

 As part of their required Geospatial Computation and Simulation course, our first cohort of Geospatial Analytics Ph.D. students developed unique class projects and presented them in Hunt Library during the last week of Spring classes.

-At May graduation, 43 members of the Center for Geospatial Analytics community were recognized for completing their graduate programs.
+At May graduation, 51 members of the Center for Geospatial Analytics community will be recognized for completing their graduate programs.

 During their final semester, each master’s student in Geospatial Information Science and Technology completes a service-learning capstone project, working directly with a community or industry partner.
 This season, we celebrate the work of our May graduates.

 Unique Partnership Sheds Light On Energy Challenges for Low-Income Households

 Center for Geospatial Analytics researchers Bill Slocumb and Charlynne Smith, and students Joshua Randall and Mark Griffin, contributed to an NC State-led partnership that evaluated the needs, challenges and possible solutions to energy challenges facing low-income households.